Species Introduction

 Breeding Information

 Breeding Cardinal Tetras can be a rewarding experience for aquarists.
-To encourage spawning, set up a separate breeding tank with soft, slightly acidic water and plenty of fine-leaved plants for the eggs to adhere to.
-The breeding tank should be dimly lit to mimic their natural spawning conditions.
-Introduce a group of mature Cardinal Tetras, as they are egg scatterers, and the presence of multiple females can increase the chances of successful breeding.
-After spawning, remove the adults to prevent them from eating the eggs.
-The eggs will typically hatch within 24-36 hours, and the fry will become free-swimming after about 5-7 days.
-Feed the fry with infusoria or finely crushed flake food until they are large enough to consume regular food.
-Breeding requires patience and attention to detail, but the joy of raising new Cardinal Tetras is well worth the effort.
+To encourage breeding, set up a separate breeding tank with soft, slightly acidic water and plenty of fine-leaved plants for the eggs to adhere to.
+The ideal temperature for breeding is around 26°C (78°F).
+Once the female is ready to spawn, she will lay eggs on the plants, which the male will fertilize.
+After spawning, it is essential to remove the adult fish, as they may eat the eggs.
+The eggs will hatch in about 24-36 hours, and the fry will be free-swimming after about a week.
+Feed them infusoria or finely crushed flake food until they are large enough for baby brine shrimp.

 Acclimation Process